 London: More Expensive To Exhibit?

-Overall, the numbers suggest exhibitors looking to attend a trade show in London can expect to spend a little more than at other major exhibition hubs in the UK.
+Overall, the numbers suggest exhibitors looking to attend an event in London can expect to spend a little more than at other major exhibition hubs in the UK.
 From slightly pricier accommodation to premium parking fees and hidden tax costs, exhibitors should budget wisely to make the most out of their exhibition investments in Britain’s lucrative capital city.

 Isn’t it so much better to see all your costs upfront?
 That’s where we come in.
-As specialist exhibition stand builders, Booth Exhibits™ prides itself in keeping you informed of your costs upfront.
-We don’t do hidden fees, and would love to partner with you for trade show success across the country.
+As specialist exhibition stand builders in the UK, Booth Exhibits™ prides itself in keeping you informed of your costs upfront.
+We don’t do hidden fees, and would love to partner with you for exhibition success across the country.

-How much does it cost to exhibit at a trade show in the UK?
+How much does it cost to exhibit at an exhibition in the UK?

 Costs vary widely depending on where and when you’re exhibiting; most exhibitors usually pay from £5,000 to £25,000.